Art-Sells/Arells/Build-Notes.md

 - For security reasons, we do not save your private key online so before you hit continue, copy/save this private key offline.
 - (Continue)-> Modal
 - Modal
 - - Have you copied and saved your private key?
-Without it, you will be unable to export and send your Bitcoin(YES)-> Ready Modal, (NO)->Close
+Without it, you will be unable to export and send your Bitcoin(My Key is Copied & Saved)-> Ready Modal, (Go Back)->Close
 - Ready Modal
 - - Your account is now ready to buy, sell, import and export Bitcoin  (OK)-> Account Page